 When people talk about passiflora, many think of the blue passion flower (Passiflora caerulea), which is not kept as an herb, but mostly as a houseplant or ornamental plant.
 Did you know that there are more than 530 passion flower plants?

 Most of the plants are native to tropical and subtropical regions, especially South and Central America, Asia and Australia.
-Passion flower plants produce red, yellow, white, light green and blue flowers and fruits, some of which are edible.
+Passion flower plants like the Passiflora produce red, yellow, white, light green and blue flowers and fruits, some of which are edible.

 In addition to many unknown passion flowers, the blue passion flower with its typical blue flowers is the best known sub-genus of the Passifloracae.
-The plant is believed to be the epitome of passion flowers, although the herb has no sleep-inducing properties.
+The plant is believed to be the epitome of passion flowers, although the herb does not promote sleep.
 Another subgenus is the plant Passiflora edulis, which produces edible fruits.
 These contain plenty of vitamin C, niacin and vitamin B3.
-The acidity of the fruit is very high, which is why the climbing shrub Passiflora edulis is more suitable for the production of juice.
+The acidity of these passion flower fruits is very high, which is why the climbing shrub Passiflora edulis is more suitable for the production of juice.

 The subgenus Passiflora incarnata proves that passion flowers not only look pretty as a houseplant, but are also real medicinal herbs.
 Passifolra incarnata is a climbing and houseplant whose medicinal properties were already appreciated by the Aztecs, Incas and many other indigenous peoples.

-After the discovery of the plant in Peru by the Spaniards, who saw the plant symbolically for the Passion of Christ and interpreted this as a sign that Christ supported their conquests over the Aztecs, Mayas and Incas.
-In the 17th century, Passiflora incarnata spread as a medicinal plant in the 17th century also in Europe, before the emigrants in America discovered the effects of the plant in the 19th century.
-The triumphant advance of Passiflora could hardly be stopped.
+After the discovery of the plant in Peru by the Spaniards, who saw the plant symbolically for the passion of Christ and interpreted this as a sign that Christ supported their conquests over the Aztecs, Mayas and Incas, Passiflora incarnata spread as a medicinal plant in the 17th century also in Europe, before the emigrants in America discovered the effects of the plant for themselves in the 19th century.
+From then on, the triumphant advance of Passiflora could hardly be stopped.
 The passion flower was particularly popular as an anxiety-relieving tea.

 Numerous studies followed to prove the calming healing effects of passionflower.
 So it is not surprising that in 2011 Passiflora incarnata received the title “Medicinal Plant of the Year”.

-Secondary plant substances (flavonoids) such as chrysin, which scientists discovered in the XNUMXs, are responsible for the medicinal properties of the passion flower passiflora.
+Secondary plant substances (flavonoids) such as chrysin, which researchers discovered in the XNUMXs, are responsible for the healing properties of the passion flower passiflora.
 The passion flower also contains essential oils and essential fatty acids.

 The valuable ingredients are mainly found in the leaves and flowers of the passion flower Passiflora incarnata, which are either dried before use and then used as a tea or ground into a powder.

-Did you know that many Native Americans, such as the Incas and Aztecs themselves, use the roots of the passion flower Passiflora incarnata in traditional medicine?
+Did you know that many indigenous peoples in America, such as the Incas and Aztecs themselves, use the roots of the passion flower Passiflora incarnata in traditional medicine?
 Although not as an extract but drunk as a tea, the roots of the Passiflora incarnata help with liver problems in a wide range of effects, whereby the natives also use the roots of the passion flower Passiflora to cleanse the blood.
 Mainly, however, the plant is said to have a calming, anxiety-relieving effect.

-DEEP SLEEP1 with Melatonin offers you in the evening a balanced recipe made from selected medicinal plants that use melatonin to shorten the time to fall asleep.
+DEEP SLEEP1 to Melatonin offers you in the evening a balanced recipe made from selected medicinal plants that use melatonin to shorten the time to fall asleep.
 In addition to a high-dose extract of the passion flower Passiflora incarnata, our daily dose contains hops and lemon balm.
 The recipe is rounded off by the sleep hormone melatonin, which shortens your time to fall asleep and thus brings you into the deep sleep phase.1,4 All in one: the perfect passion flower capsules for you!

-Unfortunately, the resources are used up quickly because you are confronted with an incredible amount of stimuli and information every day that your brain can only process with great difficulty.
-The result is: You feel stressed because you are increasingly under pressure.
+Unfortunately, the resources are used up quickly because you are confronted with an incredible amount of stimuli and information every day that your brain can only process with difficulty.
+The result: You feel stressed because you are coming under increasing pressure.
 However, the more stress you have, the more GABA your brain uses up.

 Many people then find themselves in a vicious circle that it is difficult to break.
 Sleep problems are often the result of a stressed lifestyle.
 You can tell by the fact that you suffer from insomnia in the evening and cannot get out of bed in the morning.
 During the day you are then unfocused and tired.

-You not only suffer from insomnia, but also from restlessness.
-Anxiety can also be a result of chronic insomnia because you become increasingly worried and cannot switch off.
-In this way, you use your "endogenous sedative" within a very short time, so that your brain can no longer keep up with the production of GABA.
+In addition, you often not only suffer from sleep disorders, but also from restlessness.
+Anxiety can also be a result of chronic sleep disorders because you become increasingly worried and cannot switch off.
+In this way, you use up your "endogenous sedative" within a very short time, so that your brain can no longer keep up with the production of GABA.

-What is really interesting is that the passion flower passiflora can have an extremely calming, antispasmodic and anxiety-relieving effect.
-Some researchers even suspect that the messenger substance chrysin, a flavonoid from the passion flower passiflora, binds to the receptors of the neurotransmitter GABA in order to mimic its function and effect.
+What is really interesting is that the passion flower Passiflora can have an extremely calming, antispasmodic and anxiety-relieving effect.
+Some researchers even suspect that the messenger substance chrysin, a flavonoid of the passion flower passiflora, binds to the receptors of the neurotransmitter GABA in order to mimic its function and effect.

 Scientists from the Brazilian University of Maringa were able to prove the calming effect of the passiflora in a study, whereby the test subjects at the time took a special (alcoholic) extract of the passion flower passiflora.1